emacs-mirror/emacs/mps/manual/source/guide/debug.rst

     (gdb) print frame->type.type
     $2 = 13

-The number 13 is the value ``TYPE_PAD``.
-So instead of the expected pair, ``frame`` points to a :term:`padding object`.
+The number 13 is the value :c:data:`TYPE_PAD`.
+So instead of the expected pair, :c:data:`frame` points to a :term:`padding object`.

-You might guess at this point that the frame had not been fixed, and since you know that the frame is referenced by the ``car`` of the first pair in the environment, that's the suspect reference.
+You might guess at this point that the frame had not been fixed, and since you know that the frame is referenced by the :c:member:`car` of the first pair in the environment, that's the suspect reference.
 But in a more complex situation this might not yet be clear.
 In such a situation it can be useful to look at the sequence of events leading up to the detection of the error.
 See :ref:`topic-telemetry`.